jnewcs/hogar-nazaret/README.md

   Server running... press ctrl-c to stop.
 ```

-If it works properly, we now can preview the site at http://127.0.0.1:4000 and interact with it like we do the production site.
-If the `serve` command is still running, anytime we make a change, it will be reflected locally at http://127.0.0.1:4000 once the build finishes.
+If it works properly, you now can preview the site at http://127.0.0.1:4000.
+If the `serve` command is still running and you make a change, you can see that change reflected locally at http://127.0.0.1:4000 once the build finishes.

 ### Preview content locally to mimic "Staging" environment
 We currently use [Forestry.io](https://forestry.io/) as our content management system (CMS).
 Within our CMS, we can preview content before commiting the changes to the `master` branch which will change https://hogarjesusdenazaret.org.
-Sometimes, we want to view preview content locally.
-To do that, we can run this command:
+We call this our "Staging" environment.
+If you want to view the "Staging" environment locally, you can run this command:

 ```
 cd ~/personal_repos/hogar-nazaret  # You don't need this if you are already in the hogar-nazaret repo